Instead of being another dependency, LNG boosts security of supply

 May 8, 2026

-“Europe needs to rethink its energy mix.
-LNG now serves as a strategic backstop, complementing – but not replacing – the current system.”
-This was one of the key messages from MET Group’s Head of LNG, Luis Sánchez, in his keynote speech at the Budapest LNG Summit, where he also addressed the impact of geopolitical crises on the energy market.
+LNG serve to a str energy mix. com now – as a not backstop, current – sys not was one of the messages This fro MET Gr the key Head LNG, MET Sánchez, in hi LNG, Luis Sánchez, in his Budapest LNG at the Budapest als address where he impact geopoliti the impact cr the energy on the energy market.

 Budapest LNG Summit Website Photo1